Facing issues regarding your community association dues or fees? Others might have dealt with the same concerns.

 A reasonable modification, on the other hand, is a structural change to the existing premises that allows a disabled person the full enjoyment of a house or common facility.
 The modification must be related to the disability and must be reasonable.
 In other words, an HOA won't need to allow a wheelchair ramp for a deaf person who doesn't have a mobility-related disability.
 Reasonable modifications are made at the expense of the property owner.

-So, while your HOA may need to allow you to construct a wheelchair ramp to allow your husband access to your house, you’ll in all likelihood have to pay for the ramp.
-And you may also be required to remove the wheelchair ramp when you move.
+So, while your HOA might need to allow you to construct a wheelchair ramp to allow your husband access to your house, you'll in all likelihood have to pay for the ramp.
+And you might also be required to remove the wheelchair ramp when you move.

 My brother and I inherited our father's home in a planned community.
 My husband and I bought my brother's half from him.
 We've been living there and paying HOA dues for months.
 Now the HOA says we owe a "new owner's" fee of $200.
 Can the HOA really make us pay this?